KulikDM/pythresh/docs/benchmark.rst

 both stages.
 Quantifying how well each method performs over a variety of datasets may help when selecting based on either accuracy or robustness or both.
-PyOD provides a highly detailed analysis on the performance of all the available methods, with great insight and interpetability `anomaly detection benchmark paper
+PyOD provides a highly detailed analysis on the performance of all the available methods, with great insight and interpretability `anomaly detection benchmark paper
 <https://www.andrew.cmu.edu/user/yuezhao2/papers/22-neurips-adbench.pdf>`_.